There is a famous Hindi phrase that was used often to explain the power of policemen. It translates to “The law has very long arms”.

 $124,909,762

-"Donnie Brasco" is a crime drama film based on a true story.
-The film follows the life of an undercover FBI agent, Joe Pistone, who assumes the alias Donnie Brasco to infiltrate the mafia in 1970s New York.
+"Donnie Brasco" is a riveting crime drama inspired by true events.
+The film chronicles the journey of Joe Pistone, a dedicated FBI agent who adopts the alias Donnie Brasco to infiltrate the New York mafia during the 1970s.

 CrimeDramaThriller